Google services that capture your personal data, and alternatives

 WearOS

-The operating system for connected watches, based on Android.
-This is currently not very popular, but that could change if Google decides to invest more frankly (as its purchase of Fitbit could suggest).
+The operating system for smartwatches, based on Android.
+It is currently not very popular, but that could change if Google decides to invest more seriously (as its purchase of Fitbit might suggest).

 Android TV

-The operating system for connected televisions and internet boxes.
-If you are with Apple, the alternative is to get an Apple TV.
-Otherwise, you will be dependent on the proprietary OS of the televisions and boxes.
+The operating system for smart TVs and set-top boxes.
+If you are on Apple, the alternative is to get an Apple TV.
+Otherwise, you will be stuck with the proprietary OS of the TVs and boxes.

 Chromecast

-The minimalist operating system, installed on the Google key of the same name, to broadcast your videos on your television.
-If you are at Apple, you can use AirPlay.
-No equivalent to my knowledge, the keys Miracast not performing exactly the same function.
+The minimalist operating system, installed on the Google dongle of the same name, used to stream your videos to your television.
+If you are on Apple, you can use AirPlay instead.
+No equivalent that I am aware of, as Miracast dongles do not serve quite the same purpose.

 Android Auto